Rainyan/windows-desktop-shortcut-cleaner/README.md

 A lot of Windows apps will create shortcuts on the desktop without asking the user for permission.
 Scheduling this script can help with keeping the desktop clean automatically.

 # Requirements
-* Windows 10 or newer (anything newer than Windows Vista probably works, but not supported)
+* Windows 11 or newer (anything newer than Windows Vista probably works, but support for end-of-support Windows versions is not maintained)
-* Python ^3.9
+* Python 3.10 or newer

 # Installation
 Using [pipx](https://github.com/pypa/pipx):